telefonicaid/fiware-orion/test/acceptance/behave/README.md

   - "attr_name", "attr_value", "attr_type", "meta_name", "meta_type" and "meta_value" could be generated with random values.
       The number after "=" is the number of chars
         ex: | attr_name | random=10 |
-  - If entities number is "1", the entity id is without consecutive, ex: `entity_id=room` Else entities number is major than "1" the entities number are prefix plus consecutive, ex:
+  - If entities number is "1", the entity id has not suffix, ex: `entity_id=room` Else entities number is major than "1" the entities id are value plus a suffix (consecutive), ex:
         `entity_id=room_0, entity_id=room_1, ..., entity_id=room_N`
-  - If attribute number is "1", the attribute name is without consecutive, ex: `attributes_name=temperature` Else attributes number is major than "1" the attributes name are prefix plus consecutive, ex:
+  - If attribute number is "1", the attribute name has not suffix, ex: `attributes_name=temperature` Else attributes number is major than "1" the attributes name are value plus a suffix (consecutive), ex:
         `attributes_name=temperature_0, attributes_name=temperature_1, ..., temperature_N`
   - If would like a wrong query parameter name, use `qp_` prefix
   - the `-harakiri` option is used to kill contextBroker (must be compiled in DEBUG mode)